Monday, December 6, 2010

 Advantages of Hair Sheep

-As mentioned earlier in this Blog, we decided that hair sheep are the way to go.
-They get thicker coats, and even have some wool hairs, in the winter, but shed in the spring and summer.
-This means less work, particularly in areas where wool is not worth shearing and selling.
-Hair sheep do not need their tails docked so that also makes them better for small farms like ours.
+Our first sheep were hair sheep but eventually we decided that hair sheep are the way to go.
+They get thicker winter coats, and even have some wool hairs in the winter, but they shed in the spring and summer.
+This means less work, which is great, particularly in areas where wool is not worth shearing and selling.
+I note here that even if wool has no monetary value the wool sheep should still be shorn or they suffer in the heat.

-8 comments:
+5 comments:

 1. nice sharing i didn't know about these benefits :)